CharlesCara/DatastreamDSWS2R/README.md

 Research.
 We are happy to make it available for others to use, but we offer or imply no warranty.

+## Update 1.9.8
+Change branding from Refinitiv to LSEG

+## Update 1.9.5
+Handle upload of daily series that begin on a weekend better

+## Update 1.9.3
+Hold the number of DSWS requests and chunks after each data request

 ### Update 1.9.1
 Change to use httr::RETRY when requesting data